agusalta/LaunchFast/README.md

 ## 🤝 Contributing

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/your-username/launch-spark-mvp/issues).

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support